How To Get Approved For The Charles Schwab Amex Platinum Card

 My Schwab Amex Platinum Card Application

 To be eligible to apply for this card, you must have a Charles Schwab brokerage account.
 There is no need to put much money in the brokerage account, and the checking account normally comes with a $100 new account offer.
-Be aware that this does require a hard pull though, whether you attach the brokerage account or not.
+As of July 2020, the brokerage account no longer requires a hard pull.

 The checking account is worth getting for most, and having the ATM card from that checking account is fantastic.
 I don’t use it as my primary card, since USAA has been great to me for 10 years, but it’s worth looking at the Schwab checking account independently of the Platinum Card application.
 That is if you don’t have a SoFi Money account at least.